NIHON KOHDEN Life Scope Smart Cable System (AUG 1998)

 Actual internal hardware and system support for serial kits varies for each multi-parameter unit

-It is obvious monitors with input units using Smart Cables are still configured monitors.
-The only advantage of using Smart Cables is to allow sharing of connector sockets, which are of negligible hardware cost; on the other hand, the cost needed to make use of Smart Cables is way far higher!
-It does not make logical sense, and we should look out for the ulterior motivation behind its use.
+It is clear monitors with input units using Smart Cables are still configured monitors.
+The only advantage of using Smart Cables is to allow sharing of connector sockets (which are of negligible hardware cost), but the cost needed to make use of Smart Cables is far way higher.
+It is just a magic show and illogical for practical use; we are therefore justified to look for the real motive behind its continued use.

-There is no customer value created by time-sharing cheap connector sockets
+There is no customer value created by sharing cheap connector sockets

 Time-sharing of a car (an asset) creates value for the customers but time-sharing of a cheap connector socket does not